Three Days of Backpacking on the Ä’äy Chù West Trail and Observation Mountain

 After that crossing there weren’t any other channels to cross, so we put our dry shoes on for the hike up the canyon.
 We worked our way across the dry channels in Canada Creek’s alluvial fan.
 Since there is no trail we just worked our way up and down the banks of dry channels across the somewhat difficult surface to the bottom of the mountain.
 At that point we turned to our right to the northwest, and up the furthest channel of Canada Creek, until we reached Columbia Creek.

 Once we reached Columbia Creek, we continued about a kilometer up stream looking to our left for the steep game trail that we would follow up Observation Mountain.
 There are several cairns on the way up Columbia Creek to follow.
 We found the game trail by a large cairn and a distinctly shaped orange rock.
 It would have been difficult to continue walking much further upstream, because there were rocky cliffs that came down to the water just beyond the trail.

 Parks Canada describes the trail up the mountain as a game trail.
 The trail is more prominent than your average game trail, but it is incredibly steep.
 We both agreed that it was the steepest trail we had ever hiked on.
-You gain over 4,000 feet of elevation gain over about a less than three-mile distance.
+You gain over 4,000 feet of elevation gain over about a less than three-mile distance, especially early in the hike.
 There are small switchbacks that are at most about four feet long, so you are essentially hiking straight up the mountain.
 The trail is for the most part on loose dust, gravel, and rocks, so it’s easy for your feet to slip out from under you.